stephenlaichaowen/jwt-auth-boilerplate-sapper-app/README.md

+# JWT Authentication Sapper Template

-# How to setup this project
+## How to setup this project

 Create a directory, for example `sapper-app`